Brunoalcau/pipeline-nodejs-component/README.md

 This proct is a study for engineering software.
 ==================================

-We are using a public npm repository https://www.myget.org/F/pipelinenodejs/npm/ (considering pipeline nodejs component v2.0.0)
+We are using a public npm repository: https://www.myget.org/F/pipelinenodejs/npm/ (considering pipeline nodejs component v2.0.0)